fdedinec/theater-subtitles/README.md

   - tying 'r' reloads the subtitle file, so you may edit it while displaying it.

 The end of MyPlayFile.txt is wrapped to the beginning, and the other way round.
-This is useful when preparing files (you may go directly to the end using the up arrow) but dangerous on the day of the spectacle: better add a few blank lines at the end of your file!
+This is useful when preparing files (you may go directly to the end using the up arrow) but dangerous on the day of the representation: better add a few blank lines at the end of your file!

 ### Examples